 ZAMG plans to install 10,000 environmental sensors across Vienna.
 Big data analytics and artificial intelligence will be used to gain deeper insights into the interactions between weather and traffic based on this Internet of Things deployment.

-“The most important result for us is that with SUSE Linux Enterprise Server for HPC and the HPE SGI system, we got the best performance for our budget.
+“The most important result for us is that with SUSE Linux Enterprise High Performance Computing and the HPE SGI system, we get the best performance for our budget.
 SUSE is an innovator and we’re always eager to explore future capabilities with SUSE.”

-Building on over 20 years of experience with SUSE Linux, ZAMG selected SUSE Linux Enterprise Server for HPC (High Performance Computing) as the operating system for its powerful 7,000-core HPE SGI supercomputer.
+Building on over 20 years of experience with SUSE, ZAMG selected SLE High Performance Computing as the operating system for its powerful 7,000-core HPE SGI supercomputer.

 Dipl.-Met.
-Matthias Langer, Head of Application Architecture and Development at ZAMG, elaborates: “We operate three HPC environments with a total of around 500 compute nodes running SUSE Linux Enterprise Server for HPC.
+Matthias Langer, head of application architecture and development at ZAMG, elaborates: “We operate three HPC environments with a total of around 500 compute nodes running SUSE Linux Enterprise High Performance Computing.
 Our biggest cluster provides a computing capacity of 600,000 GFlops.”

 ZAMG also uses SUSE Linux Enterprise Server to power the highly scalable parallel file system Lustre, a popular open source solution within the HPC community.
 Big data analytics and machine learning workloads with Apache Hadoop and Apache Spark also run reliably and fast on SUSE Linux Enterprise.

 Besides its supercomputers, the organization runs openSUSE on 500 servers with KVM virtualization and 200 desktops.
-“We’ve had a very positive experience using SUSE Linux over the years,” says Günther Tschabuschnig.
-“The SUSE team is competent and SUSE Linux is extremely reliable.”
+“We’ve had a very positive experience using SUSE Linux over the years,” says Tschabuschnig.
+“The SUSE team is competent, and SUSE Linux is extremely reliable.”

-By running standard servers and HPC systems on SUSE Linux, ZAMG can manage all systems more efficiently and achieve a high level of standardization.
-The organization takes advantage of the built-in YaST® and AutoYaST tools to automate administration tasks.
+By running standard servers and HPC systems on SUSE, ZAMG can manage all systems more efficiently and achieve a high level of standardization.
+The organization takes advantage of the built-in YaST and AutoYaST tools to automate administration tasks.

 Being able to run SUSE Linux on desktops also streamlines workflows for developers by enabling them to work on a platform closely aligned to the production environment.
 The ease of use of the SUSE desktop helps developers work more efficiently.

-Matthias Langer remarks: “The fact that SUSE Linux Enterprise Server for HPC is very well-tested is important to us, as we need to ensure 24/7 operations.
+Langer remarks: “The fact that SUSE Linux Enterprise High Performance Computing is well-established is important to us, as we need to ensure 24/7 operations.
 Thanks to Long Term Service Pack Support, we can plan over longer periods, protect our investment and maximize the value we get.”

-Günther Tschabuschnig concludes: “The most important result for us is that with SUSE Linux Enterprise Server for HPC and the HPE SGI system, we got the very best performance for our budget.
-SUSE is an innovator and we’re always eager to explore future capabilities with SUSE, from OpenStack to Linux containers.”
+Tschabuschnig concludes: “The most important result for us is that with SUSE Linux Enterprise High Performance Computing and the HPE SGI system, we get the very best performance for our budget.
+SUSE is an innovator and we’re always eager to explore future capabilities with SUSE, from cloud to containers.”